MalevichAI/auto-ci/README.md

 - Iterate through the directories of root repository (means non-recursively).
 - Build the images and push them into container registry.
 ## Inputs
 - **directories**: Which directories to search in.
-Search in any top-level directory by default.
+By default searches in any directory which was changed from the previous commit.
+    - "*/" for all top-level directories
 - **registry**: Which registry to push into:
     - ecr
     - cr.yandex